 Since students learn not just from faculty but also from fellow students, Eastern seeks a diverse student body with a variety of talents, interests and backgrounds.
 Individual admission decisions are based on the student's academic record, on personal qualities and accomplishments, and on capacity for growth.

 All admission criteria are listed as guidelines.
 They are minimum requirements and do not guarantee admission to the university.
 Applicants for admission to EIU are considered, dependent upon facilities and resources, from candidates who satisfy one of the following categories.
+These are minimum requirements and do not guarantee admission to the university.

 Applicants are considered based upon the preceding categories.
 Additional materials may be requested and used in the decision process.
 Although not required for admission, applicants are encouraged to submit ACT Writing Test Results.
 Other applicants may be considered for admission on a space available basis by the Director of Admission.